AdobeDocs/experience-manager-65.en/help/sites-developing/spa-remote-page.md

 The RemotePage component fetches all the necessary assets from the application's generated `asset-manifest.json` and uses this for rendering the SPA within AEM.

 * The RemotePage lets you inject the scripts and stylesheets of a SPA in the body of an AEM Page component.
-* The Virtual Frontend Components allows to mark sections as editable in AEM SPA Editor.
+* The Virtual Frontend Components lets you mark sections as editable in AEM SPA Editor.
 * Together, a SPA hosted on a different domain can be made editable in AEM.

 See the article [Editing an External SPA within AEM](spa-edit-external.md) for more details on editable, external SPAs in AEM.